-- 5.5.1 People Asset Management (P.A.M.) is Scottish Borders Council's current Occupational Health provider.
+- 5.5.1 People Asset Management (PAM) is Scottish Borders Council's current Occupational Health provider.
 They offer a variety of services to assist managers and employees on a wide range of issues.
 It is not necessary that an employee is off sick to be referred to Occupational Health.
 Referrals may be made as a preventative measure.
-All referrals to P.A.M. are made online via the Intranet (appendix 27 provides details), normally by the employee's line manager. - 5.5.2 As detailed above, if an employee is suffering from mental health issues, such as stress or depression, the manager must ensure that support is available from P.A.M and that the employee is aware of this. - 5.5.3 Medical advice will be sought at the earliest opportunity in order to: - Avoid absence, or where absence occurs - Assess the likely duration of the absence - Assess whether there are other factors which are affecting the absence - Advise managers about any limitations or work related restrictions and their likely duration - Advise managers about rehabilitation and the need for a phased return to work - Advise on specific support, or reasonable adjustments that may be required by an individual and any equipment which may be useful and - Assess the likely eligibility of an individual for ill health retirement. - 5.5.4 During or after a lengthy period of absence, or series of absences, an employee may be required by the Council to attend the Occupational Health Service or other medical adviser for independent advice.
+All referrals to PAM are made online, normally by the employee's line manager using PAM OHIO. - 5.5.2 As detailed above, if an employee is suffering from mental health issues, such as stress or depression, the manager must ensure that support is available from Aviva DigiCare+ Workplace and, if appropriate, PAM and that the employee is aware of this. - 5.5.3 Medical advice will be sought at the earliest opportunity in order to:

+- Avoid absence. - Assess the likely duration of the absence. - Assess whether there are other factors which are affecting the absence. - Advise managers about any limitations or work-related restrictions and their likely duration. - Advise managers about rehabilitation and the need for a phased return to work. - Advise on specific support, or reasonable adjustments that may be required by an individual and any equipment which may be useful and - Assess the likely eligibility of an individual for ill health retirement. - 5.5.4 During or after a lengthy period of absence, or series of absences, an employee may be required by the Council to attend the Occupational Health Service or other medical adviser for independent advice.
 This appointment will be to assess the employee's current health condition and fitness/suitability for returning to their current job.
-It is expected that this referral will be considered after 4 6 weeks of absence, or after a number of frequent short term absences.
-However, this may change in the specific circumstances of the case.
-Line managers may also request that the Occupational Health Service obtain an opinion from the employee's GP or, if appropriate, Consultant. - 5.5.5 Separately there is also a confidential Employee Assistance Programme run by P.A.M.
-This service is available 24 hours a day every day of the year.
-Employees can obtain advice and support on any work or personal issue. - 5.5.6 The support provided includes telephone counselling and where appropriate face to face counselling. - 5.5.7 P.A.M. can be contacted by employees via (freephone 0800 882 4102) or by visiting the P.A.M.
-Assist Website .www.pamassist.co.uk.
-The log in details are:
+It is expected that this referral will be considered after 4 6 weeks of absence, or after a number of frequent short-term absences.
+Line managers may also request that the Occupational Health Service obtain an opinion from the employee's GP or, if appropriate, Consultant.